Subscribe to get access

 Read more of this content when you subscribe today.

-One of the basic ingredients for a healthy, prolonged life in the modern age is access to energy.
-We rely on energy to heat and cool our homes, to keep us in light, and even to power our cars in terms of gas at the pump.
-But the trouble is, the techniques and processes used to generate energy today are often bad for the environment, and they are depleting precious natural resources while pushing up carbon dioxide emissions in the process.
+But the trouble is, the techniques and processes used to generate energy today are often bad for the environment.
+That’s because they are depleting precious natural resources.
+All the while pushing up carbon dioxide emissions in the process.

-Globally, the energy mix is still one that is dependent on fossil fuels, and studies are showing these are expected to run out within a few short decades.
+Globally, the energy mix / dilemma is still one that is dependent on fossil fuels.
+In addition studies are showing these are expected to run out within a few short decades.
 Things like oil and coal power stations are able to generate reliable energy.
-But the problem becomes worse when you consider the relative environmental harm these methods of energy generation cause.
-As these finite fuel sources continue to be consumed, with rising demand from the growing economies of the east, we could be facing a global energy challenge unless we embrace new, sustainable alternatives.
+However the problem becomes worse when you consider the relative environmental harm these methods of energy generation cause.
+As these finite fuel sources continue to be consumed, with rising demand from the growing economies of the east, it’s not good.
+For we could be facing a global energy challenge unless we embrace new, sustainable alternatives.

 Perhaps the biggest single development to hit the global energy market in recent decades has been the discovery of fracking for shale gas, now a huge and growing sector of the US energy market.
 While shale gas is essentially another fossil fuel to gradually deplete over time, there is a need for policy makers and energy companies to secure reliable energy sources, even at the potential expense of the environment.